Russo-Turkish War (1806–1812): Caucasus front

 Six years of war on the eastern front left the border unchanged.
 Fighting here was more serious than during the Russo-Turkish War of 1787–1792, but it was still a sideshow to the main action.
 Russia crossed the Caucasus and annexed Georgia, the western half of which had been nominally Turkish.
 It also had taken the Persian vassal khanates along the Caspian coast and east of Georgia.
-The area around modern Armenia (Erivan Khanate and Nakhichevan Khanate) was still Persian.
+The area around modern Armenia (Erivan Khanate and Nakhichevan Khanate) was still under Persian control.
 Russia was also at war with Persia but the Turks and Persians did not help each other.
-A large part of the Russian army was tied up because of Napoleon's threat in the west.
+A large part of the Russian army was also tied up in Europe because of Napoleon's threat in the west.
 The Russian Viceroys were 1806: Ivan Gudovich, 1809: Alexander Tormasov, 1811: Filippo Paulucci, 1812: Nikolay Rtishchev.

 Fighting with Turkey began in 1807 with the swift seizure of Anapa by Admiral Pustoshkin.
 Gudovich led his main force toward Akhaltsikhe but lost 900 men while trying to storm Akhalkalaki and withdrew to Georgia.
 Secondary campaigns against Kars and Poti also failed.
 The Turks took the offensive, failed three times to take Gyumri and then were completely defeated by Gudovich (Battle of Arpachai).
 He was congratulated by the Shah, an interesting comment on the relations between the two Muslim empires.
 Gudovich was replaced by Count Tormasov who arrived about April 1809.
 In 1810 Poti on the coast was captured.
-A Turkish invasion was blocked by General Paulucci under the walls Akhalkalaki.
+A Turkish invasion was blocked by General Paulucci under the walls of Akhalkalaki.
 In November 1810 a Russian attack on Akhaltsikhe failed due to an outbreak of plague.
 In 1811 Tormasov was recalled at his own request and replaced by Paulucci in Transcaucasia, Rtishchev taking over the Northern Line.
 In 1811 more troops were withdrawn to deal with the expected threat of Napoleon.
 Turks and Persians agreed on a joint attack toward Gyumri.
 They met at ’Magasberd’ {location?} on 30Aug11.
-There a Kurd assassinated the Seraskar of Ezerum and this caused the forces to break up.
+There a Kurd assassinated the Serasker of Erzurum and this caused the forces to break up.

 Paulucci sent Pyotr Kotlyarevsky against Akhalkalaki.
 He made a forced march over the snow-covered mountains, avoiding the main roads, attacked at night, and had storming parties on the walls before the Turks knew the Russians were there.
 By the morning of 10 December he held the fort with a loss of only 30 killed and wounded.
-For this he was promoted to Major-General at the age of 29.
+For this he was promoted to major-general at the age of 29.
 On 21 February 1812 5000 Turks failed to re-take Akhalkalaki.
 Three days later they were defeated at Parghita {location?}.
 Paulucci was sent west to command troops against Napoleon, and Rtishchev became commander of forces on both sides of the Caucasus mountains.

 Russia decided to make peace, which was signed by the Treaty of Bucharest (1812).